| map |

-[ Crown Theatre just east of 6th ]
+[ Crown Theatre between 5th and 6th ]

 earlier: 6th St. >> in 1923: Mobile 600 >> in 1929: Perdue 11400

-The present numbering along Santa Monica Blvd. was instituted in 1926 or earlier -- it appears in that directory.
+The renaming of north/south streets with Civil War related names and east/west streets with names of various states had been done in 1919.
+The present numbering along Santa Monica Blvd. was instituted in 1926 or earlier -- it appears in that year's directory.

 More Information: Another early theatre nearby in Sawtelle was the National Theatre on 4th St.